Travel by Plane

 More recently, from 2010-2021, seaplane rides were offered locally by the Lakes Region Seaplane Services.
 Open cockpit, biplane rides over the Lake could be arranged with Lakes Biplane.
 Both of these services are defunct.

-In 2023, scenic airplane rides are now being offered at the Laconia Airport by Emerson Aviation.
+Since 2023, scenic airplane rides have been offered at the Laconia Airport by Emerson Aviation.

 Click here to see the early 1920’s, original Weirs Beach seaplane ride, or here to see many great pictures of the Weirs Seaplane Base!
 For more information on the history of aviation in New Hampshire, check out the website of the New Hampshire Aviation Historical Society.